As the temperatures warm up in April, Montreal comes alive with a variety of events and activities to celebrate the spring season.

 Find Free Ice Cream

-April 10 is usually Free Cone Day at Ben & Jerry's ice cream.
-Since 1979, the company has thanked customers by offering free cones on one day per year.
-You can find out which Ben & Jerry's are participating in the Free Cone Day by visiting the company's Scoop Shop Locator.
+April 10 is Free Cone Day at Ben & Jerry's ice cream.
+Since 1979, the company has thanked customers by offering free cones on this one special day of the year.
+You can find out which Ben & Jerry's are participating in Free Cone Day by visiting the company's Scoop Shop Locator.
+And if you're really dedicated to this ice cream duo, the original ice cream store and Ben & Jerry's headquarters are located less than two hours away from Montreal in Burlington, Vermont.